byteball/aa-channels-lib/doc/reference.md

 exports.minChannelTimeoutInSecond = 600;  // timeout value under which channel creation request will be refused exports.maxChannelTimeoutInSecond = 1000; // timeout value above which channel creation request will be refused exports.defaultTimeoutInSecond = 600;. // default timeout value for channels created by me

+exports.unconfirmedAmountsLimitsByAssetOrChannel = { // settings for accepting payments backed by unconfirmed channel and/or deposit
+	"base" : {
+		max_unconfirmed_by_asset : 1e6, // won't allow payment if current total unconfirmed over this amount max_unconfirmed_by_channel : 1e6, // won't allow payment if total unconfirmed for a channel  is over this amount minimum_time_in_second : 5 // won't allow payment if at least this time didn't elapse since peer's deposit },
+	"VVjz0rDamfpjpwlRUWoffMxu5gkl/3mGerXNHsNuV7Q=" : {
+		max_unconfirmed_by_asset : 10000,
+		max_unconfirmed_by_channel : 5000,
+		minimum_time_in_second : 2
+	}
+}

 exports.isHighAvailabilityNode =  false;